llama887/llm-desparsifier/README.md

 ## Feedback channel to GEPA
 - The metric returns `ScoreWithFeedback(score=solve_rate, feedback=<reflection text>)` so GEPA can optimize with both numbers and natural-language guidance.
+- If GEPA requests predictor-specific feedback (`pred_name`/`pred_trace`), the feedback text is prefixed with a short predictor header and the score is reused from the cached per-example evaluation.
 - `build_reward_reflection()` composes the reflection input from:
   - **Env summary**: full `describe_ruleset` text when available, else `env_id | benchmark=<id>`.
   - **Reward code**: sanitized `dense_reward` source string.